 Below are biographies of some of the Creative Writing scholars teaching in the English Department:

 Bronwyn T. Williams writes and teaches creative nonfiction as well as courses in rhetoric and composition (and is no relation to the romance novelists who uses his name as a pseudonym).
+He is also director of the University Writing Center.
 All of his writing, including his research, involves elements of creative nonfiction.
-He has published essays on creative nonfiction in several journals and anthologies, including the forthcoming Blackwell Companion to Creative Writing.
+He is also interested in the intersections of creative writing and digital media.
+He has published essays on creative nonfiction in several journals and anthologies, including the Blackwell Companion to Creative Writing and the forthcoming Guide to Creative Writing Pedagogies.
 He is also on the editorial board of New Writing: The International Journal for the Practice and Theory of Creative Writing.
 He has an MA in Creative Writing and a Ph.D. in Composition Studies from the University of New Hampshire.
 Before returning to teaching he worked in journalism for newspapers, magazines, and public radio.

 Term and Part-Time Lecturers